Stamp Duty Australia 2026 Calculator for Aussie Expats

 QLDStamp Duty is to be paid to the SRO within 30 days of settlement.

 WAStamp Duty is to be paid to the SRO within 30 days of receiving the Duties Assessment Notice.
-To receive the Assessment Notice you’ll first have to lodge your Transfer documents to the SRO within 60 days of the settlement.
+To receive the Assessment Notice, you’ll first have to lodge your Transfer documents to the SRO within 60 days of the settlement.

 NTStamp Duty is to be paid to the SRO within 60 days of entering into a transaction or settlement, whichever is earlier.